FAccT is a computer science conference on Fairness, Accountability,

 critique and collective imagination.

-This session invites participants to create something with their hands (no skills or materials needed!) and collectively reflect on technology, aging, and creative resistance.
+This workshop invites participants to create something with their hands and collectively reflect on technology, aging, and creative resistance.

 To guide discussions while weaving, prompts and short videos from artists will be used to spark reflections and experience sharing.
 Explored topics will include the physicality of technology, invisible labour, and our expectations from technology as we age.

-The session will be organized as follows: (1) Activity Hands-on cable weaving, facilitated by artists tocreate a collective art installation.
+The session will be organized as follows: (1) Hands-on cable weaving activity, facilitated by artists.
 (2) Small-group discussions, facilitated by researchers.
-(3) Recorded video presentations from artists, centering how they re-purpose tech tools for self-expression and creative resistance.
+(3) Artist talks, centering how they re-purpose tech tools for self-expression and creative resistance.

 This session is inspired by the Stitch'n'Bitch crafting community, as an homage to feminist art groups where activists would historically meet to create, connect, and organize in a safe space.
 In a similar vein, the purpose of this session is to craft while having meaningful conversations in a warm, inclusive setting.
 We invite participants to join us in creating a common artwork, share experiences, and collectively imagine more inclusive futures for technology.